forester-bt/forester/docs/src/builtin.md

 impl store_str(key:string, value:string);

 // Compares given string value with what is in the cell:
-// - Returns Success if they are equal
+// - Returns Result::Success if they are equal
-// - Returns Fail(reason) if they are not equal
+// - Returns Fail(reason)if they are not equal
-// - Returns Fail(reason) if there is no cell in bb with the given key. impl eq_str(key:string, expected:string);
+// - Returns Fail(reason) if there is no cell in bbe with the given key. impl eq_str(key:string, expected:string);
 impl eq_num(key:string, expected:num);

-/// Store the current tick
+// Store the current tick
 impl store_tick(name:string);

+// Lock key in bb
+impl lock(key:string);

+// Unlock key in bb
+impl unlock(key:string);

+// Performs http get request
+impl http_get(url:string, bb_key:string);

 ```